Table of Contents

 Now we come down to minor differences that are little in nature, but do add up to the whole package.

 Speakers Due to the size of the chassis, the speaker enclosure is slightly larger on the 16-inch than the 14-inch.
-Tests has shown that the 16-inch has slightly more bassier sound than the 14-inch.
+Tests have shown that the 16-inch has slightly more bass than the 14-inch.
 Proof that you cannot cheat physics.

 Fast Charging The new MagSafe 3 allows the MacBook Pro to get from 0% charge to 50% charge in 30 minutes.
 However, it all depends on the power adapter that is used.
 In the base 14-inch, you will not get this feature unless you get the 96W charger from the store or go for the M1 Max on the 14-inch.
 In the 16-in, all models got the 140W power adapter which enables Fast Charging.